 It provides benefits for general dental services to children aged between two and seventeen.
 An estimated 3.4 million children across the country meet the eligibility criteria and will be able to access the benefits each year.

-The total dental benefit is capped at one thousand dollars per child over two years and in order to access the benefits, certain eligibility criteria need to be met.
+The total dental benefit is capped at $1,095 per child over two years and in order to access the benefits, certain eligibility criteria need to be met.
 If the full amount is not spent in the first year, it is carried over into the second year.
 Any funds not used by the end of the second year are forfeited.

 If your child is eligible, there is no waiting period and you can make an appointment immediately.
 It is important to find out whether the dentist that you choose does accept CDBS when you make the appointment.
 Of course, we do at Kawana Dental, and we choose to bulk bill so generally there is no out of pocket expense.